-Last week, the MDL judge in the Paraquat class action lawsuit issued an order confirming a group of 16 Paraquat cases for the first round of bellwether test trials which are scheduled to start in November 2022.
+In January, the MDL judge in the Paraquat class action lawsuit issued an order confirming a group of 16 Paraquat cases for the first round of bellwether test trials, which are scheduled to start in November 2022.
 Half of the 16 bellwether cases were selected by the plaintiffs and the other half were picked by the defense out of a larger pool of candidates.
 The bellwether cases will be tried in the Southern District of Illinois.

 In a December 3, 2021 case management order (CMO No. 12), the judge ruled that a starting group of sixteen Paraquate lawsuits cases will be selected to prepare for trial.
 Lawyers representing victims with Parkinson’s disease will pick half of those cases.
 The Paraquat defense lawyers will pick the other eight.
 The Parkinson’s disease lawsuits in this group must meet certain basic eligibility criteria.

 These initial 16 Paraquat lawsuits will then go through a period of limited fact discovery that will last until March 31, 2022.
 Once this fact discovery process is finished, the plaintiffs’ lawyers and the defense attorneys will each get to strike two cases from the group for any reason that they want.
 Paraquat lawyers on both sides will have until April 8, 2022, to submit a ranking of which Paraquat lawsuits they prefer to be scheduled for the opening trials.